Police: Suspect shot brother before carjacking spree across Chicago

 The suspect is currently in custody.
 Police said he shot his 23-year-old brother in the chest and arm at about 5 p.m. in the 5500-block of West Adams Street and then ran from the scene, police said.
 The wounded man was in stable condition at Mount Sinai Hospital.

-The suspect then ran to the 5200-block of West Jackson boulevard and carjacked a red Jeep at gunpoint, police said.
+The suspect then ran to the 5200-block of West Jackson Boulevard and carjacked a red Jeep at gunpoint, police said.
 He then crashed the Jeep in the 1100-block of North Milwaukee Avenue and carjacked a silver Jaguar, police said.

 Police said the suspect then crashed the Jaguar into several parked cars in the 800-block of North Halsted Street but continued on before crashing in the 500-block of West Chicago Avenue.

-He took off in that car and then went to Rush and Oak Street where he tried to carjack another person in a Nissan, police said.
-That person didn't cooperate, so he shot him in the arm and then carjacked another vehicle, this time, a dark-colored Jeep, ditching it in the 1400-block of Inner Lake Shore Drive, police said.
+He took off in that car and then went to Rush and Oak Street where he tried to carjack a man in a Nissan, police said.
+That man didn't cooperate, so he shot him in the arm.

+"I heard the gunshot go off.
+And I'm like, 'Oh my god, is my face okay?'
+I was waiting for, to start feeling pain somewhere," the victim recalled.

+The victim, a 37-year-old man who did not wish to be identified, said he was on his way home from work at the time.

+"I heard a knock on the window," he said.
+"And then I saw the gun.
+He said, 'Get out of the car.'
+A second or two went by, and then he pulled the trigger.
+And he ran off."

+The suspect then carjacked another vehicle, this time, a dark-colored Jeep, ditching it in the 1400-block of Inner Lake Shore Drive, police said.

-But he didn't stop there, instead trying unsuccessfully to snatch a Mercedes, shooting that driver in the arm in the 1400-block of Inner Lake Shore Drive., police said.
+But he didn't stop there, instead trying unsuccessfully to snatch a Mercedes, shooting the 84-year-olddriver in the arm in the 1400-block of Inner Lake Shore Drive., police said.

 The driver's wife, Michelle Klarchek, says he is going to be OK and if he hadn't ducked, he would have been shot in the head.